bertvv/ansible-role-wordpress/README.md

 ```

 * PHP scripting should be enabled
-* A database should be created (variable `wordpress_database` should have the same value as `mariadb_databases`
+* A database should be created.
+Variable `wordpress_database` should have the same value as `mariadb_databases`
-* A database user with access to the database should be created (`wordpress_user` and `wordpress_password` should have the same values as the respective settings here.
+* A database user with access to the database should be created.
+Variables `wordpress_user` and `wordpress_password` should have the same values as the respective settings here.

 ## Dependencies